-When Children Are Suffering, the Church’s Required Response is Clear
+When Children Are Suffering, the Church’s Required Response is Clear: Hope and Homes Series Part 2

-The available statistics on West Virginia foster care and kinship care paint a grim picture.
+In our first series post, we explored how the available statistics on West Virginia foster care and kinship care paint a grim picture.
 On almost every metric, West Virginia does not compare favorably to national averages regarding foster care.
-In a previous post, The Village wrote about the fact that West Virginia Children are Suffering.
-In that post, we highlighted some startling data about foster care in West Virginia, including:
+In that post, The Village wrote about the fact that West Virginia Children are Suffering and highlighted some startling data about foster care in West Virginia, including:

 According to WV DHHR legislative statistics at the time, roughly 6,700 West Virginia children lived in foster care.
 This means that, per capita, West Virginia continued to have one of the nation’s highest rates of children in foster care.